evil-mad/robopaint/README.md

   `npm install` to install dependencies, if there is not a prebuilt serialport module for your architecture npm will try to build serialport for Electron.
-  You may see some errors, but it should re-compile everything that needs it.
+  You may see some errors, but it should re-compile everything that needs it. run `npm run rebuild` to attempt to rebuild for electron for experimental builds of serialport.

   3. That's it!
 You should now be installed and ready to hack.
 To update CNC server just run `npm install cncserver` from the project root and it should pull from